-On Windows a file is executable if it has an appropriate extension such as .exe.
+On macOS a file is executable if it has a appropriate permissions.
 You can identify which files are executable from the mode field in Crab's files table, which stores this information in a Linux-like format, 'x' indicates executable.

 SELECT count(*) FROM files

 WHERE type = 'f' and mode like '%x%';

 Tip: Soft links aren't followed when scanning

 Soft links are files which act as a placeholder for a file or directory elsewhere on the disk.
 This allows the same directory to appear in multiple places without taking up extra disk space.

 When Crab scans a soft link, it records the soft link but not the contents of the target.